 1. BIC America WTR-SYS Wireless Transmitter and Receiver Kit

-This 4-channel wireless receiver and transmitter set is easy to use and won’t sacrifice the sound quality you are used to for convenience.
+This 4-channel wireless speaker kit 25 watts is easy to use and won’t sacrifice the sound quality you are used to for convenience and post navigation.
 It works with multiple devices as long as they feature analog 3.5mm or RCA jacks.

-The wireless conversion kit from BIC America features large antennas, which will contribute to a very stable wireless signal.
-The system is great if you want a house without wires running to and from your speakers and your TV.
+The top wireless conversion kit from BIC America features large antennas, which will contribute to a very stable wireless signal quality and range.
+The system is great if you want a house without wires running to and from your surround sound speakers and connect the transmitter to your TV.

-The range of the BIC America WTR-SYS is 80 feet without any obstructions and 60 feet with minimal obstructions.
-For the strongest connection, be sure you keep your living room clear.
+The range of the BIC America WTR-SYS is 80 feet range without any obstructions and 60 feet range with minimal obstructions.
+For the strongest power connection, be sure you keep your living room clear.

 2. Dynasty ProAudio WSA-5TR 5.8G Wireless Audio Transmitter and Receiver

 If you’re in the market for a simple design that is truly as easy as plugging it in and playing, then the WSA-5TR from Dynasty ProAudio is the best choice for you.
 It’s a very simple setup and transforms your powered speakers into wireless speakers in a matter of minutes.